 - Title your work (describing your work is best, as it makes it easier for your audience to find)

-- Include at least 15 descriptive tags.
+- Include about 15 descriptive tags.
 Think of how your audience would search for this work, and use words to describe it, including your artist name.
 More isn’t always better.

 - Use commas to separate each tag such as fish, aquatic, etc. This allows our machines to make your work findable.